cfug/flutter.cn/src/docs/development/add-to-app/ios/project-setup.md

 └── Flutter/
     ├── Debug/
     │   ├── Flutter.framework
     │   ├── App.framework
-    │   ├── FlutterPluginRegistrant.framework
-    │   └── example_plugin.framework (each plugin with iOS platform code is a separate framework) ├── Profile/
+    │   ├── FlutterPluginRegistrant.framework (only if you have plugins with iOS platform code) │   └── example_plugin.framework (each plugin is a separate framework) ├── Profile/
     │   ├── Flutter.framework
     │   ├── App.framework